Zouave: Etymology

-French zouaves
+Zouave units in French service

 Recruitment

 The zouaves of the French Army were first raised in Algeria in 1831 with one and later two battalions, initially recruited primarily from the Zouaoua (or Zwāwa), a tribe of Berbers located in the mountains of the Jurjura Range (see Kabyles).
 The Zouaoua had formerly provided soldiers for the deys of Algiers and in August 1830 the commander of the French expeditionary force which had occupied the city recommended their continued employment in this role.
 The existence of the new corps was formally recognised by a Royal decree dated 21 March 1831.

 From their beginning the zouave units included a French European element, initially drawn from the demobilized Garde royal of Charles X and other Parisian volunteers.
 From March 1833 each zouave battalion was organised into ten companies, of which eight were Muslim Berbers and Arabs and two French.
 In 1838 a third battalion was raised, and the regiment thus formed was commanded by Major de Lamoriciere.
 Shortly afterwards the formation of the Tirailleurs algériens, the Turcos, as the infantry corps for Muslim troops, changed the basis for enlistment of the zouave battalions.
 For most of their remaining history the zouaves became an essentially French body, until in 1956 a new policy of partial racial mixing was introduced amongst units of the Army of Africa.